jasmine-rios/AWS-SAA-003/AWS-well-architected-framework.md

 - Minimize data movement across networks
 - Back up data only when difficult to recreate

 ### Hardware and Services

+Look for ways to reduce workload sustainability impacts by making changes to your hardware management practices

+- Use the minimum amount of hardware to meet your needs
+- Use instance types with the least impact
+- Use managed services
+- Optimize your use of hardware-based compute accelerators

 ### Process and Culture

+- Adopt methods that can rapidly introduce sustainability improvements
+- Keep your workload up-to-date
+- Increase utilization of build environments
+- Use managed device farms for testing